bookercodes/booker.codes/works/scrimba-pod.md

   </div>
 </div>

-## Key accomplishments and responsibilities
+## Key accomplishments & responsibilities
 I started the Scrimba podcast from scratch in 2020.
 Here are my key accomplishments to date,

-- 🏆 100 episodes
+- 🏆 103 episodes
 - 🏆 14,000+ downloads a month
 - 🏆 Developed an engaging and evergreen format that keeps listeners coming back
-- 🏆 Create testimonials and success stories that inspire students to convert to Scrimba and stick around for longer
+- 🏆 Record Scrimba success stories that inspire students to convert to Scrimba and stick around for longer
 - 🏆 Elevated Scrimba’s brand by positioning Scrimba alongside student’s favorite teachers and creators
-- 🏆 Hire and collaborate with a Senior podcast editor and producer
+- 🏆 Hire and collaborate with a senior-level editor and producer
-- 🏆 Developed a content repurposing strategy to remix recordings into social media posts and clips that go viral
+- 🏆 Developed a content repurposing strategy to remix recordings into short-form content for social media
 - 🏆 Adapt a template to code and deploy the Scrimba Podcast website myself

-As Content Lead and Host of the Scrimba Podcast, it's my responsibility to:
+In my role as Content Lead and Host of the Scrimba Podcast, it's my responsibility to:

+- Publish an episode every week without fail (haven't missed a week in 89 weeks)
+- Source and reach out to my own guests
 - Make newly-hired students who have never been on a podcast before feel comfortable and bring out the best in them
-- Source my own guests and build relationships with them

 ## Case study
 When it comes to learning how to code, students are spoiled for choice.
 Great for students really!
 But for a coding course platform like [Scrimba](https://scrimba.com), it can be tricky to keep students subscribed and manage churn.